New Forest: Ponies, cattle, donkeys, pigs

 Cattle are of various breeds, most commonly Galloways and their crossbreeds, but also various other hardy types such as Highlands, Herefords, Dexters, Kerries and British whites.
-The pigs used for pannage, during the autumn months, are now of various breeds, but the New Forest was the original home of the Wessex Saddleback, now extinct in Britain.
+The pigs used for pannage, during the autumn months, are now of various breeds, but the New Forest was the original home of the Wessex Saddleback, now extirpated from Britain.

 Deer

 Numerous deer live in the Forest; they are usually rather shy and tend to stay out of sight when people are around, but are surprisingly bold at night, even when a car drives past.
 Fallow deer (Dama dama) are the most common, followed by roe deer (Capreolus capreolus) and red deer (Cervus elaphus).
 There are also smaller populations of the introduced sika deer (Cervus nippon) and muntjac (Muntiacus reevesii).

 Other mammals

-The red squirrel (Sciurus vulgaris) survived in the Forest until the 1970s – longer than most places in lowland Britain (though it still occurs on The Isle of Wight and the nearby Brownsea Island).
+The red squirrel (Sciurus vulgaris) survived in the Forest until the 1970s – longer than most places in lowland Britain (though it still occurs on the Isle of Wight and the nearby Brownsea Island).
 It is now fully supplanted in the Forest by the introduced North American grey squirrel (Sciurus carolinensis).
 The European polecat (Mustela putorius) has recolonised the western edge of the Forest in recent years.
 European otter (Lutra lutra) occurs along watercourses, as well as the introduced American mink (Neogale vison).
+In 2021 a population of Pine Martens was confirmed to be present.